-Author has written 7 stories for Danny Phantom, Prétear, Kodomo No Omocha, Star Trek: 2009, Hey Arnold, and Red Data Girl/RDG レッドデータガール.
+Author has written 8 stories for Danny Phantom, Prétear, Kodomo No Omocha, Star Trek: 2009, Hey Arnold, Red Data Girl/RDG レッドデータガール, and Star Wars.

 Note to all loyal fan-fiction writers: